winsock/gochat/demoLiveClient/README.md

 ## Future Improvements
 - A strictly defined gRPC/JSON API allowing the same functionality as the RESTful interface
-- The ability to send messages directly
+- The ability to send messages directly, ran out of time to implement the sending on the client side